-An intelligently integrated command and control solution can be programmed to look for key events and then send alerts to operators.
-Working with data captured in real time, the system can also be programmed to associate the specific threats detected with reaction protocols.
+An intelligently integrated security and surveillance solution can be programmed to look for key events and send operators alerts.
+Working with data captured in real-time, the system can also be programmed to associate the specific threats detected with reaction protocols.

-On making these connections, on-screen instructions are generated to guide operators through the most appropriate next steps for any given situation.
+On making these connections, on-screen instructions guide operators through the most appropriate next steps for any situation.
 These are called workflows.

 Here are three ways in which they can help improve your operations.